-If your Nest Protect detects smoke or CO, your thermostat will shut off the air system to prevent smoke from traveling through vents.
+If your Nest Protect detects smoke or CO, your thermostat will shut off the air system to prevent smoke from travelling through vents.
 Your Nest cams will automatically start recording, and you'll be able to share clips even if you don't have a Nest Aware subscription, which is otherwise required.
 Your other Nest products will sound an alarm and let you know where the alert was made.

 Similarly, if you've got the Nest Secure and its alarm was set off, your cams will automatically start recording even if they were scheduled to be off.
 You'll get a notification and a clip of whatever your cameras were recording, too.